The Rewards of a Father-Son Canoe Trip

-Months after we laid down our paddles, I asked Dad what his favourite part of the trip was.
+Months after we laid down our paddles, I asked Dad what his favorite part of the trip was.
 I thought maybe he’d say the open water, the moose, the eagle, or the three fish he caught.

-Instead he turned quiet and answered it the best way he could have: “I guess spending five days with my son.
+Instead, he turned quiet and answered it the best way he could have: “I guess spending five days with my son.
 I guess it’s a highlight of being a father.”
 And though I couldn’t quite tell, I think he wiped a tear away.

 It mirrored a moment I’d had on the trip, one he certainly must have detected but – following the father-son code – never mentioned.

 On our very last early morning portage, I paused to look back over the misty water, snapping a mental picture of the water my father and I had just paddled, a great memory to have for any son, especially one from a divorced family.
 Tears rolled down my cheek.